accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/referentiel-technique.md

 ##### Evaluation methodology {class="disclosure methodo"}

-###### With Acrobat Reader and NVDA
+###### With Acrobat Reader

-1. Open the PDF file and activate NVDA.
+1. Open the PDF file.
-2. With NVDA, use the tab key to activate each button.
-3. Check that a label is rendered vocally.
+3. For each form button, check that a tooltip is displayed when hovering over it.
 4. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}